opencv/opencv/modules/imgproc/doc/filtering.rst

         when ``ddepth=-1``, the destination image will have the same depth as the source.

-    :param rowKernel: Coefficients for filtering each row.
+    :param kernelX: Coefficients for filtering each row.

-    :param columnKernel: Coefficients for filtering each column.
+    :param kernelY: Coefficients for filtering each column.

     :param anchor: Anchor position within the kernel.
 The default value  :math:`(-1, 1)`  means that the anchor is at the kernel center.